Mpro3Developer/MproEntityJS/README.md

 The example of how data is structured on the server side is written in PHP using PDO SQLite.

-The index.php file has a complete example of how to work with the Framework.
+The index.html file has a complete example of how to work with the Framework.

 MproEntity.js and its plugins have dependence on Jquery library for manipulating DOM .
 List.js , Table.js and ComboBox.js has dependence of the Bootstrap styles.